 Some kids came in costume, but this is a great way to get everyone looking the part.
 Just some big brown circles and yarn for the Leia buns, and some green ears and cotton balls for the hair for the Yoda ears.
 Parents were great with helping their kids on this one.
 Here’s the template for the ear I made if you want to steal that.

-Another easy one to set up.
+Another easy one to set up, you can see the original post here.
 Cut out some droid templates from cardstock.
 Then cut out some different shapes and colors to stick on your droid.
 Make sure you have orange for BB-8 and blue for R2-D2, but have other colors too.

 In the center of the room we had a bean bag toss game, that was kinda like a space battle.
 Kids could try to sink each other’s ships!!
 Our shelver Shauna was kind enough to draw this for us and we were able to slap it right on top our bean bag toss, but I’m sure you could just print out some pictures of ships and use that for the same effect.